MadRoosterCro/modern_javascript_sandbox/README.md

 I started to add all the lessons to the main branch as that makes much more sense.
 Nevertheless, the individual branches will stay alive.

 p.s.
 I recommend you to create your own git repository, that way you will also learn how to use versioning tools which is a must for development. :)

+p.p.s.
+I will also show you how markdown works so your project/repo docummentation can look nicer.